AndreiMoraru123/ContextCollector/README.md

 To train this model run the ```train.py``` file with the argument parsers tailored to your choice.
 My configuration so far has been something like this:

 ```
-embed_size = 300  # this is the size of the words embedding,
+embed_size = 300  # this is the size of the embedding of a word,
-                  # i.e. exactly how many numbers will represent the words in the vocabulary.
+                  # i.e. exactly how many numbers will represent each word in the vocabulary.
                   # This is done using a look-up table through nn.Embedding

 attention_dim = 300  # this is the size of the full length attention dimension,